Informed consent: Patients need full picture before agreeing to treatment

 If the patient’s first language is not English, the doctor should consider if an interpreter should be used.
 This isn’t always necessary.
 A patient with limited English may well understand everything if, for example, the necessary information is repeated to them a couple of times.
 On the other hand, if the patient simply doesn’t have adequate command of English, an interpreter is necessary.

+Many practices and service providers use pro-forma documents which list the risks of the proposed procedure/treatment.
+Patients are asked to read the forms and sign them.
+This can be problematic for a number of reasons.
 Firstly, some patients may not understand what’s written on the form, for example if their English isn’t good enough.
 Secondly, some patients may not read the form and instead they just sign it.
 Thirdly, forms don’t encourage patients to ask questions.
+It is much better if the doctor explains the risks and then documents the risk disclosure and the fact that informed consent was obtained.

 This depends on the treatment.
 For example, a dentist providing a simple filling may not need to give the patient a document listing the risks involved (but there may be exceptions).
 On the other hand, if for example a dentist is proposing extensive and expensive treatment, then it is much more likely that the nature of the treatment and all material risks associated with it should be disclosed in writing.

 Even with the most skillful doctors, medical treatments sometimes don’t go as planned.
 But if the risks weren’t disclosed and the treatment has led to serious injuries or adverse outcomes, patients may have compensation entitlements.
+Please contact us to see if we can help.